- Window and door trim or moulding;

 When enabled the path is closed between the last and first point, creating a closed-loop of geometry (end and start are joined).
 This option is only available when the path contains three or more selected points.

-Offset the position of the profile, from it's pinned position, by the given distance along the A axis; Axes are indicated in brackets above or to the size of the tool handles.
+Offset the position of the profile, from it's pinned position, by the given distance along its local A or B axis; Axes are indicated in brackets above or to the size of the tool handles.

 Reset Pos Offsets